banhpete/Notes-on-Back-End-Topics/README.md

  - First create a new function that returns a new promise
  - In the promise we write the asynchronous code and write a callback inside of there.
  - This callback will decide whether or not to resolve or reject our promise
+- There is actually a function from the util module that can help us create a promise out of a function that requires a callback.
+This function is called promisify.
+- The great things about promises is that now we can call io functions and let them run in parallel instead of waiting for an io function to return and then calling another.

 #### Event Emitters
 The eventemitter is at the core of Node asynchronous event driven architecture - many of node's builtin modules inherit from Event Emitter.
 Emitter objects has two main features, it can emit name events, and then it can register and unregister listener functions to these events.